intfoundation/intchain-docs/docs/getting-started/3-mainnet.md

 ### Create a Wallet

-You can create a new wallet or import an existing one, then get some INT from the exchanges or anywhere else into the wallet you just created, .e.g.
+You can create a new wallet or import an existing one, then get some INT from the exchanges or anywhere else into the wallet you just created .e.g.

 ```bash
 # create a new wallet